lightningnetwork/lnd/docs/INSTALL.md

   to provide a reliable delivery of notifications (e.g.
   `--zmqpubrawblock=tcp://127.0.0.1:28332` and
   `--zmqpubrawtx=tcp://127.0.0.1:28333`).
+- Make sure the config setting `-rpcserialversion` in `bitcoind` is either set to 1 or NOT used because bitcoind's default behaviour is already correct (see https://github.com/bitcoin/bitcoin/issues/28730 for more infos).
+  Lightning depends on segwit transactions therefore we need the witness data when querying the bitcoind backend for transaction details.

 - Start `bitcoind` running against testnet, and let it complete a full sync with the testnet chain (alternatively, use `--bitcoind.regtest` instead).